5ecompendium/bestiary/_creatures/severin.md

 speed: "30 ft."
 hit_points: "150 (20d8+60)"
 armor_class: "16"
+condition_immunities: "While wearing the mask of the Dragon Queen: charmed, frightened, poisoned"
+damage_resistances: "While wearing the mask of the Dragon Queen: acid, cold, lightning, poison; bludgeoning, piercing, and slashing damage from nonmagical weapons"
 ---

-**Damage Resistances** While wearing the mask of the Dragon Queen: acid, cold, lightning, poison; bludgeoning, piercing, and slashing damage from nonmagical weapons

-**Condition Immunities** While wearing the mask of the Dragon Queen: charmed, frightened, poisoned

 ***Special Equipment.*** Severin has the Mask of the Dragon Queen.